H-Shen/K-Way-Merger/README.md

 A toy implementation of K-way Merger in Go.
 The app:

 * Receives a list of input files and an output file
-* Sort integers in each input file by increasing order and rewrite the result to the input file
+* Sort integers in each input file by increasing order and rewriting the result to the input file
 * Merge all integers in all input files and write the result to the output file using a binary heap.

 #### Usage